 It avoids issues with trying to get a good estimate of body fat percentage and saves people the trouble of all that pesky math.
 In my books I often use a more complicated approach but this article is about simplicity so use total weight.

 After total calories, the single most important aspect of a fat loss diet, as any readers of my books know, is total protein intake.
 There are a number of reasons for this not the least of which is this: one major concern during fat loss is the loss of lean body mass (which includes but is not limited to skeletal muscle).

 Now, in the early days of nutritional science, researchers did a lot of work trying to determine things like whether or not carbohydrates or dietary fats were more protein sparing (e.g. did their intake prevent the loss of protein) but eventually someone had the bright idea to just test eating more dietary protein.

 In what should not have been a surprise, the most protein sparing nutrient turned out to be…dietary protein.
 That is, providing sufficient dietary protein on a diet was truly the key to limiting (or preventing) the loss of body protein during fat loss.

 There are, mind you, many other reasons to eat more dietary protein on a fat loss diet.
 Another huge benefit is that, of all three macronutrient (protein, carbohydrates, dietary fats), protein is the most filling.
 That is, it tends to blunt appetite/hunger (the distinction is not important here) the most.
-This was actually such an important role for dietary protein that I made it #1 on the list of 9 Ways to Deal with Hunger on a Diet.
+For any number of reasons, when I set up diets, I put protein as the #1 factor after calorie levels.

 Additionally, research (primarily by a researcher named Layman) has shown that, in contrast to carbohydrate, increasing dietary protein tends to keep blood glucose more stable while dieting.
 This is important as falling blood sugar can trigger hunger and specifically carbohydrate cravings.